Project image

 Process

-Aligning on personas
+Aligning on core personas

-Ampersand offers an SDK, hosted service, and UI library for developers who want to build new products that need to integrate with existing systems of record.
-As one example, a company like Clay (which builds AI for personalized outreach) needs to help its customers sync Clay with other systems within the customers' ecosystem like Salesforce or Hubspot.
-Clay's engineers are who we call the builders, and they are the ones who pay for Ampersand.
+Ampersand provides an SDK, hosted service, and UI library for developers building products that need to integrate with existing systems of record.
+For example, a company like Clay—which builds AI for personalized outreach—uses Ampersand to let its customers sync Clay with other tools in their ecosystem such as Salesforce or HubSpot.

 Information architecture